ojussxn/ojussxn/README.md

 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Android development
 - 💞️ I’m looking to collaborate on Machine Learning Projects
-- 📫 How to reach me @vat0_0sal on instagram
+- 📫 Reach me at @vat0_0sal on instagram